minajamshidi/minajamshidi.github.io/_teaching/2020-mps-eeg-teaching-4.md

 location: "Online"
 ---

-prepared for a hands-on session of the course "Methods in Cognitive Neuroscience" at [Max Planck School of Cognition](https://www.maxplanckschools.de/en/cognition).
+A hands-on session of the course "Methods in Cognitive Neuroscience" at [Max Planck School of Cognition](https://www.maxplanckschools.de/en/cognition).
 June 2020.

 The Jupyter Notebooks are accessible on [my GitHub](https://github.com/minajamshidi/Python-Tutorials/tree/master/EEG%20preprocessing).